Danish137/finance_assistant/README.md

 This project prioritizes open-source and free solutions where possible, while also selecting robust and performant libraries for each task.

-*   **API Interactions:** `yfinance` for basic stock data, `AlphaVantage` for more detailed financial metrics like earnings surprises.
+- **API Interactions:** `yfinance` for basic stock data, `AlphaVantage` for more detailed financial metrics like earnings surprises.
-*   **Web Scraping:** `requests` and `BeautifulSoup` for static HTML parsing (demonstrated in `html_parser_util.py`), and `yfinance.Ticker().news` for direct news fetching.
+- **Web Scraping:** `requests` and `BeautifulSoup` for static HTML parsing (demonstrated in `html_parser_util.py`), and `yfinance.Ticker().news` for direct news fetching.
-*   **Vector Store & Embeddings:** `FAISS-cpu` (CPU-only version for local development/deployment simplicity) for efficient similarity search and `sentence-transformers` for generating high-quality embeddings.
+- **Vector Store & Embeddings:** `FAISS-cpu` (CPU-only version for local development/deployment simplicity) for efficient similarity search and `sentence-transformers` for generating high-quality embeddings.
-*   **Data Analysis:** `pandas` and `numpy` for data manipulation and analysis, particularly for processing and filtering financial data.
+- **Data Analysis:** `pandas` and `numpy` for data manipulation and analysis, particularly for processing and filtering financial data.
-*   **Language Models & Orchestration:** `LangChain` is the chosen framework for interfacing with Large Language Models (LLMs) and building retrieval-augmented generation (RAG) pipelines. `LangGraph` and `CrewAI` were considered for agent orchestration, but the current Orchestrator service directly manages the agent interactions for simplicity and explicit control over the flow.
+- **Language Models & Orchestration:** `LangChain` is the chosen framework for interfacing with Large Language Models (LLMs) and building retrieval-augmented generation (RAG) pipelines. `LangGraph` and `CrewAI` were considered for agent orchestration, but the current Orchestrator service directly manages the agent interactions for simplicity and explicit control over the flow.
-*   **Text-to-Speech:** `pyttsx3` provides a local, offline text-to-speech solution compatible with Windows, addressing prior issues with `openai-whisper` and `coqui-tts` build errors.
+- **Text-to-Speech:** `pyttsx3` provides a local, offline text-to-speech solution compatible with Windows, addressing prior issues with `openai-whisper` and `coqui-tts` build errors.
-*   **Backend Services:** `FastAPI` is used for building the RESTful microservices due to its high performance, ease of use, and automatic documentation.
+- **Backend Services:** `FastAPI` is used for building the RESTful microservices due to its high performance, ease of use, and automatic documentation.
-*   **Frontend:** `Streamlit` provides a rapid development environment for the interactive web application.
+- **Frontend:** `Gradio` provides a rapid development environment for the interactive web application.

 ## Deployment